You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Sports and Activities Benefiting from a Strong Erector Spinae:

-• Running: Proper posture and spinal alignment, aided by a strong erector spinae, improve running efficiency and reduce fatigue.
+• Running: Proper posture and spinal alignment, aided by a strong erector spinae, improves running efficiency and reduces fatigue.

 Erector Spinae Workout: The Best Erector Spinae Exercises